jakobringler/blog/content/_index.md

 Press `Ctrl` + `K` to search for something

+You can use the interactive graph to browse the site and discover connections between notes

 ### Content Lists
 If you prefer browsing the contents of this site through a list instead of a graph, you can find content lists here too: